RogerLuo-Code/coding-practice/docs/lc-solutions/lc0100-0199/lc0144-binary-tree-preorder-traversal.md

     1. Left is None then add node value to output and go to right since no left sub-tree to visit.
     2. Find predecessor of the current node, the rightmost node of the left sub-tree.
     3. Condition 1: `predecessor.right` is `None`.
 The left sub-tree is not explored.
     4. This is the root node of a sub-tree.
-For in-order traversal, add the root node first.
+For **preorder** traversal, add the root node first.
     5. Establish a temporary link from predecessor to current.
     6. Condition 2: `predecessor.right` is the `curr_node`, coming back to the current node from the predecessor.
 This indicate the left sub-tree has been visited.
     7. Remove the temporary link.